jawrainey/leftyrighty/README.md

 1. Navigate to chrome://extensions/ in Google Chrome.
 2. Click "Load unpack extension" and point to this repo on your machine.
 3. Modify `content.js` with any changes you wish to make, and make a pull request on [github](https://github.com/jawrainey/leftyrighty/pulls).
-4. Rejoice in your glorious contribution to leftyright.
+4. Rejoice in your glorious contribution to leftyrighty.
 Thank you!

 ## License